Fort Apocalypse

 Fort Apocalypse is a multidirectional scrolling shooter for Atari 8-bit computers created by Steve Hales and published by Synapse Software in 1982.
 Joe Vierra ported it to the Commodore 64 the same year.
-The player navigates an underground prison in a helicopter, destroying or avoiding enemies and rescuing prisoners.
+In the game, the player flies a helicopter through an underground prison, avoiding or shooting enemies and saving prisoners.
 A contemporary of Choplifter, it has similarities to that game as well as the arcade games Scramble and Super Cobra.

 Gameplay

 Fort Apocalypse is played within a multi-directional scrolling "cave", viewed from the side.
 Similar to Choplifter, and in contrast to Scramble, the map scrolls as the player moves in any direction.